Simple Affordable Cloud Storage

 Cold Encrypted Storage

 Data moved offline & encrypted.
-Surface only when you explicitly restore.
+Bring it online only when you explicitly need it.

 Low Carbon Footprint

-Cold archival tiers reduce energy usage & cost vs hot cloud storage.
+Archival tiers reduce energy usage & cost vs normal accessable cloud storage.

 Immutable Versions